Ultra Low Emission Zone (ULEZ)

 As a general guide, the ULEZ charge applies to diesel vehicles that do not meet Euro VI standards (those bought before 2016) and petrol cars and vans that do not meet Euro IV standards (those bought before 2006).
 We recommend that you check your vehicle before entering the zone using the following links:

 On Monday 25 October 2021, the ULEZ expanded from central London to create a single, larger zone up to, but not including, the North Circular Road (A406) and South Circular Road (A205).
-A section of the A4 between Chiswick Roundabout and Hogarth Roundabout is also excluded.
+A section of the A4 between Chiswick roundabout and Hogarth roundabout is also currently excluded.

-The scheme was introduced in Chiswick because air pollution limits are still being exceeded in the expansion zone and poor air quality remains the biggest environmental risk to the health of all Londoners.
-In January 2021, TfL wrote to all Chiswick and Brentford residents living within approximately a mile of the ULEZ boundary to notify them of the start of the scheme.
+The scheme (outlined in green in the map below) was introduced in Chiswick because air pollution limits are still being exceeded in the expansion zone and poor air quality remains the biggest environmental risk to the health of all Londoners.

 Charges and vehicle standards are identical to the central London zone.
 The charge applies to all vehicles, both residents and visitors if their vehicle does not meet the ULEZ standard.
 Some exemptions are available, for example vehicles with a disabled tax class will not have to pay the charge until 2025.
 For further details please see the full list of ULEZ exemptions.